-The BSc (Hons) Architectural Design Technology programme was accredited by the Chartered Institute of Architectural Technologists (CIAT) until February 2020, the continuation of which is subject to an accreditation visit scheduled to take place June 2020.
+HNC Construction Technology HND Construction Management and BSc(Hons) Construction Management are accredited by the Chartered Institute of Building (CIOB) until 1st March 2024.

+Accreditation agreements will only apply to delivery at the Wrexham Campus and do not apply to any partner delivery.

-This information is correct at the time of validation, please refer to the PSRB register for current accreditation status
+This information is correct at the time of validation, please refer to the PSRB register for current accreditation status.

 7 Accreditation available

-Graduates of the BSc (Hons) Architectural Design Technology programme are able to become Associated Members of CIAT and may progress to full Chartered

-Membership once they are able to demonstrate an appropriate level of professional experience.
+Successful completion of the BSc (Hons) in Construction Management will permit CIOB membership at Applicant level.

-Please add details of any conditions that may affect accreditation (e.g. is it dependent on choices made by a student?)
+8 Please add details of any conditions that may affect accreditation (e.g. is it dependent on choices made by a student?)

+N/A

 9 JACS3 / HECoS codes

-JACS 3:

-BSc (Hons) Architectural Design Technology - K190
+JACS 3: BSc (Hons) Construction Management - K220 HECoS:

-HECoS

-BSc (Hons) Architectural Design Technology - 100122
+BSc (Hons) Construction Management - 100151

 10 UCAS code

-BSc (Hons) Architectural Design Technology - K190
+BSc (Hons) Construction Management - K220

 11 Relevant QAA subject benchmark statement/s

 Land, Construction, Real Estate and Surveying (October 2016) Architectural Technology (October 2014)

-Other external and internal reference points used to inform the programme outcomes
+12 Other external and internal reference points used to inform the programme outcomes

-Chartered Institute of Building (CIOB) Education Framework for Undergraduate Programmes - 2018 Edition

-Chartered Institute of Architectural Technologists (CIAT) Accreditation Guidelines for Honours Degree Level Programmes

-Chartered Institute of Architectural Technologists (CIAT) Chartered Membership: Professional Standards Framework
+Chartered Institute of Building (CIOB) Education Framework for Undergraduate Programmes - 2018 Edition Chartered Institute of Architectural Technologists (CIAT) Accreditation Guidelines for Honours Degree Level Programmes Chartered Institute of Architectural Technologists (CIAT) Chartered Membership: Professional Standards Framework

-13 | Mode of study
+13 Mode of study

 Full & part time

 14 Normal length of study

-Full time 3 years / Part time 4 years
+HNC: part-time 1 year BSc (Hons): Full time; 3 years Part-time; 4 years for PT students taking 1 year HNC and 3 years Level 5 and Level 6 5 years for PT students who are not employed full-time within the industry

 15 Language of study

 English